JoeyEdmo/185FinalProject/README.md

 ffqc -d output test_files/NA12878_child_1.fq
 ```

-This should produce a png file named outputmainfig.png in the output directory plotting quality per position.
+This should produce a png file named mainfig.png in the output directory plotting quality per position.
+It is currently super large, this will be fixed in the future.

 To compare to output of `fastqc`, run:
 ```